 When I hear someone discuss how “jelly” they are of someone else, I always stop and wonder…why?
 Jealousy is a waste of time in my opinion and it does more harm than good.
 I wonder how many women disparage themselves because they don’t look like the “ideal standard of beauty”? (which was created by select few men).
-And yes, it goes both ways, but it is usually directed at women.
+And yes, these standards go both ways, as women have an ideal heartthrob, but the idea of being beautiful is usually directed at women.
 Somehow beauty falls to us, and that’s fine, but we then need to define it.

 One can have regret but have that moment and then let it go.
 Beating yourself up about something you’ve chosen to do seems unnecessary.
 A healthier response is to find a win in the situation.
 What did you learn?
 How can you help another as a result?
 Seriously.
 Stop and think about how you can help another person heal from jealousy, regret and shame.
-It’s unnecessary.
+That ability to help someone is beautiful.

-And can we speak on shame as GOT is about to air its final season ☹.
+And can we speak on shame as GOT is about to air its final season.
 Again, if you have done something you regret, acknowledge it to yourself, your besties, but let it go.
 It happened, acknowledge it and get on with your beautiful life.
-I don’t feel any of theses things, which makes it hard to discuss, but Just know that you are enough, just as you are, you just need to accept that…and be grateful.
+Just know that you are enough, just as you are, you just need to accept that…and be grateful.
 No shame in that.